GLSRC/rescomp/README.md

     cd rescomp

-Set your name and email for this repository
+Set your (name and email for this repository (just use your full name and the DLR email address here)

     git config user.name "<Your Name>"
     git config user.email <you@example.com>

-Create a new Anaconda environment by cloning your base environment, your current working environment or just use the environment file we are working with.
-Here, we create the new environment _rc_env_ from the environment file included in the repository
+Create a new Anaconda environment _rc_env_ from the environment file included in the repository.

     conda env create --name rc_env --file environment_rescomp.yml